 CBT and EMDR for Trauma and PTSD - London, Sevenoaks UK-wide and Online Via Video Link

 If you are experiencing a traumatic reaction including Acute Stress Disorder or PTSD, we can help.
-We provide clinically validated treatment for trauma related problems including Post Traumatic Stress Disorder from our clinics in Sevenoaks and London.
+We provide clinically validated treatment for trauma related problems including Post Traumatic Stress Disorder (PTSD), from our clinics in Sevenoaks and London.
 We can also arrange Trauma Focused Cognitive Therapy (TFCT) and Eye Movement Desensitisation and Reprocessing (EMDR) with one of our accredited trauma therapists operating across the UK.
-TFCBT and EMDR are the NICE recommended treatments for trauma and PTSD and the clinical evidence show that they work.
+TFCT and EMDR are the NICE recommended treatments for trauma and PTSD and the clinical evidence show that they work.
 To talk to one of our trauma experts about treatment for trauma related symptoms or PTSD, call +44 1732 808626 or email firstname.lastname@example.org

 What is PTSD?

 Post Traumatic Stress Disorder is a reaction to a real or perceived threat to loss of life or serious injury.
 The causes of trauma are varied, but can include accidents, assaults, natural disasters, crashes, rape, sexual or physical abuse, childhood neglect, bereavement and military combat.
 PTSD can significantly affect individuals who personally experience the trauma, those who witness it, those involved in recovery or rescue, as well as friends or family members.

-PTSD has now been recategorised from an anxiety disorder to a Trauma and Stress Related Disorder in DSM-5.
+PTSD was recategorised from an anxiety disorder to a Trauma and Stress Related Disorder in DSM-5.
 This also introduced a preschool subtype of PTSD for children aged six years or younger.
 Like many other psychological conditions, PTSD can occur on a full or sub-clinical basis.

 Trauma professionals also tend to differenciate between “Small T” and “Big T” traumas.
-Small T traumas can include issues such as divorce, complicated grief, non-professional media exposure and childhood emotional abuse.
+Small T traumas can include issues such as divorce, complicated grief, media exposure and childhood emotional abuse.
 Big T trauma is normally diagnosed by psychological health professionals using the eight criteria briefly outlined below: